ryvnnn/Todo-List/README.md

 - The home page (https://ryvn-todo-list.herokuapp.com/) lists a checklist of items that user can/needs to complete.
 - Once checked, the item automatically deletes itself from the list (and the database).
 - If a path is entered to the URL (.../work), then the associated todo list will appear and populate with the associated items.

+Technology:
+- Uses Node.js and express for the backend programming
+- Uses EJS for the HTML UI
+- Utilized MongoDB and Mongoose to connect to a database
+- Deployed online using Heroku